Yankees Add Six Reinforcements To Roster, But Still Haven’t Called Up Justus Sheffield

 Yankee general manager Brian Cashman has been busy over the last 72 hours reinforcing the Yankees lineup with trades and approving some September call-ups.
-Notably, their top prospect, and the one player Cashman and Boone said would be on the roster and pitching in September, Justus Sheffield, is still waiting on a promotion.
+Notably, their top prospect and the one player Cashman and Boone said would be on the roster and pitching in September, Justus Sheffield, is still waiting on a promotion.
 While he hasn’t joined the team yet, it is likely he will still arrive at some point, the question has become, when?

-The high profile move was bringing in former MVP and All-Star Andrew McCutchen as reported by NJ Advance Media.
+The high profile move was bringing in former MVP and All-Star Andrew McCutchen, as reported by NJ Advance Media.
 He became an immediate upgrade over the rotation of platoon players that have been roaming the outfield both defensively and offensively.
 He has the ability to spell Brett Gardner, which will be highly important as he has looked worn down the last month, and he provides some new energy which has been needed.
 For the price of a couple of raw prospects, it was a solid deal.

 Adeiny Hechavarria came over in a deal with the Pirates for a player to be named later or cash consideration, and Pittsburgh is rumored to be picking up part of his salary.
 With this deal, Cashman brought in a strong defensive shortstop that can hit enough to stick around.
-With Didi Gregorious out until at least next weekend with a bruised heal, Hechavarria provides some stability on both sides of the ball.
-It was also though that he would clear the way for more pitching to join the roster as everyone shifts back to their natural positions, but that didn’t happen.
+With Didi Gregorius out until at least next weekend with a bruised heal, Hechavarria provides some stability on both sides of the ball.
+It was also thought that he would clear the way for more pitching to join the roster as everyone shifts back to their natural positions, but that didn’t happen.

 Now, I’m ready to throw the pinstripes on and get to work. @Yankees let’s go!